x1angli/research-everything/Setting_up_Anaconda_by_TUNA.md

     1. In the field of "Start in", type the same directory of `c:\yourworkbench\` as abovementioned.

-# Running the notebook server
+## Running the notebook server

-Once Jupyter is installed, open the "jupyter notebook" from the Windows Start Menu
+Once Jupyter Notebook is installed, open the "jupyter notebook" from the Windows Start Menu